The fortnightly maths prize question for 26 September was:

 Make a good guess for a rule about which odd prime numbers can be broken down this way, into a sum of two squares.
 Make a good guess about which whole numbers generally (not just primes) can be broken down into a sum of two squares.
 Continue reading

-On Thursday 12 March, 2.10 to 3.10, Aditi Kar (Oxford University and Southampton University) and Ellen Powell, president of the Cambridge University Emmy Noether Society, will run a session on “Emmy Noether: the Mother of Modern Algebra”.
+On Thursday 12 March 2015, Aditi Kar (Oxford University and Southampton University) and Ellen Powell, president of the Cambridge University Emmy Noether Society, ran a session at CoLA on “Emmy Noether: the Mother of Modern Algebra”.
 Continue reading

 Edexcel are insisting that the order of items within each new sublist remains the same as in the previous list, though without giving any mathematical reason why this is even a good idea, let alone essential.
 Continue reading